Lustron house: End of the Lustron Corporation

-The Lustron Corporation declared bankruptcy in 1950, despite it being an extremely well funded, well-publicized, government-supported enterprise manufacturing a desperately needed product.
+The Lustron Corporation declared bankruptcy in 1950, despite it being an extremely well-funded, well-publicized, government-supported enterprise manufacturing a desperately needed product.
 Production delays, the lack of a viable distribution strategy, and the escalating prices for the finished product all contributed to the failure.
 Additionally, local zoning codes also played a part.
 In some municipalities, for example, an ordinance prohibited homes with steel chimneys.
-Some accounts suggest an organized effort from the existing housing industry to stop Strandlund, comparing him to Preston Tucker (ironic, because Strandlund's first choice for the Lustron factory building, the Dodge Chicago Aircraft Engine Plant in Illinois, was actually granted to Tucker to build his automobiles).
+Some accounts suggest an organized effort from the existing housing industry to stop Strandlund, comparing him to Preston Tucker.
+(Strandlund's first choice for the Lustron factory building, the Dodge Chicago Plant, was actually granted to Tucker to build his automobiles).

 Lustrons on a Marine base

-The largest assembly of Lustrons in one geographic location was in Quantico, Virginia, where 60 were installed at the U.S. Marine Corps military base.
+The largest assembly of Lustrons in one geographic location was in Quantico, Virginia, where 60 were installed at Marine Corps Base Quantico.
 All Westchester Deluxe models, they came in all four colors.
 Major remodels in the 1980s resulted in some of them being painted pink and lime green.
 In January 2006, it was announced that the homes, which had grown "too small for most families," would be eliminated from base housing and would be given away.
 Fifty-eight of Quantico's Lustrons were offered for free (with an application and $8,000 deposit) in 2006, yet only one individual came forward and acquired a home, which was disassembled and moved to storage in Delaware.
 Twenty-three of Quantico's Lustrons were demolished in 2006, and an additional thirty-four homes were razed in 2007.
 The two remaining homes at the base are on the National Register of Historic Places, and are currently used as maintenance buildings.

 Preservation

 About 1,500 Lustron homes are still in existence in 36 states.
 Many have been modified with additions, remodeled kitchens, vinyl windows, composite roofs, new heating systems, sheet rock interior walls, painted exteriors, and siding.
 Some have been dismantled, relocated and reassembled.

 A restored Westchester Deluxe (sans ceiling and roof) from Arlington, Virginia, was reassembled inside the Ohio History Connection in Columbus, Ohio, in 2013.
-It had been partially assembled (no bedrooms) for a few months in the Museum of Modern Art (MoMA) in Manhattan.
+It had been partially assembled (no bedrooms) for a few months in the Museum of Modern Art.
 The house continues to be on display in Columbus through 2024 at least.

 A small group of Lustron owners are preserving the original condition of their homes and are urging others to do the same, and a significant number of entirely original Lustron homes exist.
-Over time, Lustron owners often removed the "Thor" brand combination washing machine/dish washer, and in cold regions, the ceiling's radiant heat systems were often replaced.
+Over time, Lustron owners often removed the Thor brand combination washing machine/dishwasher, and in cold regions, the ceiling's radiant heat systems were often replaced.

+A Lustron house in Bluffview, Dallas, was given historic landmark status in April 2026.

 Threats

 Demolition continues to threaten Lustrons where rising property values attract buyers who desire larger homes of newer construction.
-Other major threats to Lustron homes' integrity include: severe weather (tornadoes, hurricanes), vehicular or other impact, and lack of local zoning/preservation/aesthetic legislation.
+Other major threats to Lustron homes' integrity include: severe weather, vehicular or other impact, and lack of local zoning/preservation/aesthetic legislation.